Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 Employment issues

 Always ensure all matters of employment are sorted out.
-This includes having legal assurances that next job is yours and ensuring you have enough time to attend to essential obligations in between the jobs.
+This includes having legal assurances that the next job is yours and ensuring you have enough time to attend to essential obligations in between jobs.

 Financial issues

 You should make sure that your finances are in order before resigning.
 Always consider how your resignation will affect your ability to afford basic needs such as food, rent, and healthcare.
-Also, if you’ll be unemployed after, consider notifying the State.
+Also, if you’ll be unemployed after, consider notifying the state.

 Social issues